-Services for members have two aspects: one is the service provided by specialists when a hardware is broken or a software stops functioning because the user does not know what to do.
-Another is the service for when a user feels that spending time on reading manuals and making inquiries by telephone is troublesome and would like to entrust these tasks to someone else, despite being able to perform them by him/herself.
+hardware breaks or software stops functioning because the user does not know what to do.
+Another is the service when a user feels that spending time on reading manuals and making inquiries by telephone is troublesome and would like to entrust these tasks to someone else, despite being able to perform them on their own.
 Both of these are maintenance-type services providing support when problems occur.
 However, this varies greatly between individuals.

 Moreover, there is another type of service-services included with products purchased in installments.
 The Company calls these "service-inclusive products."
-Some subscribers can choose the purchase method for certain products.
+Some subscribers can choose the purchase method.
 For example, a subscriber purchases a PC as a product from a single payment and not in installments.
-Smartphones are purchased in installments and not in a single
+Smartphones are purchased in installments and not in a single payment which is common.